 The famous favorite.
 The Meyer Lemon Tree is probably what comes to mind when you think of versatile indoor or outdoor growth and amazing, easy-to-grow flavor.
 It's especially known for offering both sweet and savory flavors from each squeeze, making it even better than store-bought.

-In fact, Meyer Lemons are not available in grocery stores because the thin skin of the Meyer is subject to easy bruising.
+In fact, Meyer Lemons aren't available in grocery stores because its thin skin is subject to easy bruising.
 However, this delicious skin also allows the citrus juices to develop fully, making it the perfect raw fruit for juices, desserts and flavoring.

-While some lemon trees can grow as tall as 20 feet, a Meyer Lemon tree can naturally reach between 10 and 15 feet tall.
+While some lemon varieties can grow as tall as 20 feet, a Meyer Lemon tree will naturally reach between 10 and 15 feet tall.